sandhu7707/React-Coding-Challenge/README.md

 * when new results state takes effect: console.log(`results updated, new results: `, results)
 * when a student is selected out of search results: console.log(`selected student, `, selectedStudent)

-PS:  this version is implemented with some external help from online resources
+#### features:

-enhancements from version one:
+* basic search with lazy loading as per requirements
 * loading json from file, allows for multiple files and sharding possibilities
 * debounce, configurable by changing debounceDelay const in App.js
 * matching letters in search results are bold
-* better UI: clear search on click outside the input, stable layout using absolute positioning for search results
+* clear search on click outside the input, stable layout using absolute positioning for search results